-Infantile seborrheic dermatitis, or more commonly known as cradle cap, is a scalp condition common among babies from birth, sometimes lasting up to a few years of age.
-While there isn’t a definite answer as to what causes cradle cap, we do know that it is not due to an allergy or bad hygiene.
-It is more likely that cradle cap is the result of overactive sebaceous glands producing too much oil and clogging the pores on the scalp.
+Infantile seborrheic dermatitis, more commonly known as cradle cap, is a scalp condition common among babies from birth, sometimes lasting up to a few years of age.
+While there isn’t a definite answer to what causes cradle cap, we know that it is not due to an allergy or bad hygiene.
+It is more likely that cradle cap results from overactive sebaceous glands producing too much oil and clogging the pores on the scalp.
 It’s suspected that this is probably due to the mother’s hormones remaining in the baby’s system after birth.
 At the same time, other studies have shown that babies who have cradle cap probably have a family member diagnosed with eczema or asthma.

 How to Treat Cradle Cap

 First of all, do not scratch or pick at it.
 It may feel tempting to pick at the loose skin but avoid it.
 Scratching the flakes off is the wrong way to remove the skin; other options will promote healing and take the dead skin away.

 Shampoo baby’s hair once a day with a mild shampoo and loosen the scales with a mild bristled brush, even a toothbrush, then rinse the shampoo out.
 If a mild shampoo isn’t working your doctor may prescribe something like an adult dandruff shampoo, but be cautious to not get it into the baby’s eyes because it will cause irritation.

 3. Petroleum Jelly or Coconut Oil

 If the scales don’t loosen gently, rub petroleum jelly or coconut oil onto the scalp.
 Let it soak in for a few minutes to a few hours, then brush and shampoo baby’s hair as usual.
 Make sure to rinse all of the oil out, or the cradle cap may get worse.
 Coconut oil is a great option because it is also an antifungal that helps avoid the cradle cap turning into a fungal problem.